robertorcosta/azure-docs.pt-br/articles/media-services/previous/media-services-use-aad-auth-to-access-ams-api.md

 ## <a name="next-steps"></a>Próximas etapas

 * Use o portal do Azure para [Acessar a autenticação do Azure AD para consumir a API dos Serviços de Mídia do Azure](media-services-portal-get-started-with-aad.md).
-* Use a autenticação Azure AD para acessar a [API do Azure Media Services com .NET](media-services-dotnet-get-started-with-aad.md).
+* Use a autenticação do Azure AD para [acessar a API dos serviços de mídia do Azure com o .net](media-services-dotnet-get-started-with-aad.md).